istio/istio.io/content/en/news/releases/1.8.x/announcing-1.8/change-notes/index.md

   ([Issue #21340](https://github.com/istio/istio/issues/21340))

 - **Added** support for client side Envoy secure naming config when trust domain alias is used.
-Fix the multi-cluster service discovery client SAN generation: takes all endpoints' service accounts into account, rather than the first found service registry.
+This fixes the multi-cluster service discovery client SAN generation to use all endpoints' service accounts rather than the first found service registry.

 - **Added** Experimental feature support allowing Istiod to integrate with external certificate authorities using Kubernetes CSR API (>=1.18 only).
   ([Issue #27606](https://github.com/istio/istio/issues/27606))